centrifuge/cps/cps/CP0/CP0.md

 cp: 0
 title: Centrifuge Proposal Framework
-authors: Governance and Coordination Group (ImdioR, Orhan) date proposed: 2022-10-18 date passed: 2022-11-12
+authors: Governance and Coordination Group (ImdioR, Orhan)
+date-proposed: 2022-10-18
+date-passed: 2022-11-12
+date-modified: 2023-06-13
 status: passed
 ---
 ## Short Summary
 Proposal for a new Governance process and defining proposal types and their templates.

 ## High-level objective
 This proposal aims to bring more clarity and transparency to our Governance process.
-The Governance & Coordination Group (GCG) want to provide a clear framework and process for proposers, by defining different proposal types and their Governance processes.
+The Governance & Coordination Group (GCG) want to provide a clear framework and process for proposers, by defining different components and their Governance processes.

-The different proposal types are called CPs (Centrifuge Proposals) and they are each followed by a number, indicating their type.
+A proposal on Centrifuge is called a CP and can implement different components.

 ## Background
 In our proposal to become a core group in the Centrifuge DAO, and get a mandate to formalise, coordinate and facilitate Governance processes, we promised that one of our first tasks would be to propose a clearer Governance process.